 4 or 5 15-ounce cans beets, preferably chunks or small beets, drained (see ALANNA's TIPS)

-OPTIONAL (see NOTES)
+OPTIONAL (see TIPS)

 1 cinnamon stick